AliyunContainerService/derrick/README.md

 Your application has been built and deployed to your Kubernetes cluster!
 You can run `kubectl get svc` to get exposed ports.
 ```

-`derrick-go up` will just build and push the image.
+`derrick up` will just build and push the image.

 - Visit the application